holochain/docs-pages/src/pages/get-started/3-forum-app-tutorial.md

 An entry type is just a label, an identifier for a certain type of data that your DNA deals with.
 It serves as something to attach validation rules to in your integrity zome, and those rules are what give an entry type its meaning.
 They take the form of code in a function that gets called any time something is about to be stored, and because they're just code, they can validate all sorts of things.
 Here are a few key examples:

-* **Data structure**: When you use the scaffolding tool to create an entry type, it generates a Rust-based data type that define fields in your entry type, and it also generates code in the validation function that attempts to convert the raw bytes into an instance of that type.
+* **Data structure**: When you use the scaffolding tool to create an entry type, it generates a Rust struct that defines fields in your entry type, and it also generates code in the validation function that attempts to convert the raw bytes into an instance of that type.
 By providing a well-defined structure, this type ensures that data can be understood by the application.
 If it can't be deserialized into the appropriate Rust structure, it's not valid.

 * **Constraints on data**: Beyond simple fields, validation code can constrain the values in an entry --- for instance, it can enforce a maximum number of characters in a text field or reject nonsensical calendar dates.

 * **Privileges**: Because it originates in a source chain, an entry comes with metadata about its author.
 This can be used to control who can create, edit, or delete an entry.

-* **Contextual conditions**: Because an action is part of a chain of actions, it can be validated based on the agent's history --- for instance, to prevent currency transactions beyond a credit limit or disallow more than two comments per minute to discourage spam.
-An entry can also point to other entries in the DHT upon which it depends, and the data from those entries can be used in its validation.
+* **Context**: Because an action is part of a chain of actions, it can be validated based on the agent's history --- for instance, to prevent currency transactions beyond a credit limit or disallow more than two comments per minute to discourage spam.
+An entry can also point to other actions and entries in the DHT upon which it depends, and their data can be used in its validation.

 !!!

 Your bare-bones forum needs two entry types: `post` and `comment`.
 You'll define these in the `posts` integrity zome you just created in the previous step.
 The `post` entry type will define a `title` field and a `content` field.
-The `comment` entry type will define a `comment_content` field and a way of indicating which post the comment is about.
+The `comment` entry type will define a `comment_content` field and a reference to the post it should be attached to.

 To do this, just follow the instructions that the scaffold suggested for adding new entry definitions to your zome.